Is Charlotte Tilbury cruelty-free? Find out now! Logical Harmony helps make cruelty-free easy!

 However, there was no inventory for sale in the stores.

 If a customer wanted to purchase an item, they could not leave the store with it as they can in Sephora or Ulta.
 The customer could purchase in-store, but through online e-commerce methods only.
 Once the customer would order the product, it would be shipped to them.
 This is a method that allows brands to avoid required by law animal testing.

 This is different from how many brands with store displays in mainland China sell their products.
 I think this is how a lot of people got confused about what was going on with Charlotte Tilbury.
 I saw rumors that the brand had opened its own stores in China (not true) and was being sold in many chains in China (also not true).

-With brands like Wet n Wild, NARS, MAC, or Physicians Formula, the brand has entered the market in mainland China with store displays where customers can not only swatch things but also purchase the product in stores.
+With brands like Wet n Wild, NARS, MAC, First Aid Beauty, or Physicians Formula, the brand has entered the market in mainland China with store displays where customers can not only swatch things but also purchase the product in stores.
 They walk out with the product in hand that day.
 It is not shipped to them.

 So what’s the issue here?
 How could this have impacted the Charlottle Tilbury cruelty-free status?

 Even though the method that Charlotte Tilbury was using to sell there was different, there was still the potential for animal testing.

 The stores did have a very small inventory available to replace the testers in the display.
 These products were not for retail sale.
 However, there was still potential for post-market animal testing.
 Post-market animal testing is when the finished products are tested after they have been approved to be placed in the consumer market.